Strain-Driven Altermagnetic Spin Splitting Effect in RuO$_2$: Keywords

 Despite these encouraging observations, the magnetic ground state of RuO$_2$ remains highly controversial.
 Large Hubbard $U$ values employed in early theory may spuriously favor (or overstabilize) a magnetic solution,~\cite{smolyanyuk2024fragility} and recent $\mu$SR measurements~\cite{hiraishi2024nonmagnetic,kessler2024absence} and follow-up ARPES, optical, and x-ray studies~\cite{liu2024absence,wenzel2025fermi,kiefer2025crystal} have all reported nonmagnetic behavior.
 One likely reason for these disparate reports is that RuO$_2$’s magnetic ground state is highly sensitive to subtle changes in lattice parameters, which can be modified through crystallographic orientation, epitaxial strain, and film thickness.~\cite{jeong2024altermagnetic,jeong2025metallicity}

 Adding to the uncertainty, spin-transport experiments have yielded signals that admit multiple interpretations.
 Early DFT calculations predicted that the altermagnetic spin-splitting effect (ASSE) in RuO$_2$ could generate an exceptionally large effective spin Hall angle ($\sim$28\%),~\cite{gonzalez2021efficient} raising hopes that ASSE detection would offer a decisive signature of altermagnetism.
-However, while several studies indeed reported finite ASSE signals,~\cite{bose2022tilted,bai2022observation,bai2023efficient,guo2024direct,liao2024separation,li2025fully,Jung2025} others found no ASSE.~\cite{wang2024inverse,wang2025robust} (Table S1)~\cite{SI} Interpreting these results is further complicated by experimental details, such as substrate-induced strain and film thickness-dependence.~\cite{ji2013strain,quarterman2018demonstration} In theoretical side, the appropriate Hubbard $U$ value for RuO$_2$ remains unsetteled.
+However, while several studies indeed reported finite ASSE signals,~\cite{bose2022tilted,bai2022observation,bai2023efficient,guo2024direct,liao2024separation,li2025fully,Jung2025} others found no ASSE.~\cite{wang2024inverse,wang2025robust} (Table S1 in Supplementary Information (SI))

+Interpreting these results is further complicated by experimental details, such as substrate-induced strain and film thickness-dependence.~\cite{ji2013strain,quarterman2018demonstration} In theoretical side, the appropriate Hubbard $U$ value for RuO$_2$ remains unsetteled.

 To reconcile the ongoing debates surrounding RuO$_2$, we present a unified first-principles framework that treats epitaxial strain, crystallographic orientation, and electronic correlations on equal footing, and we track their coupled impact on both the magnetic ground state and spin-transport responses.
 We derive symmetry-constrained tensor forms for the spin Hall effect (SHE) and ASSE and analyze their angular dependence.
 We then investigate the electronic structure and spin-transport properties of (001), (100), (101), and (110) oriented films.
 Our results show that even without the Hubbard $U$ correction, (100) and (110) oriented RuO$_2$ films can host magnetism and sizable ASSE.
 Finally, we discuss possible origins of the conflicting experimental observations.